 Additionally, the everyday takeout might not make you feel your best.
-A lot of the foods that are served at restaurants are loaded with sugars, sodium, etc. so it could cause you to feel a bit off, if consumed too much.
-Maybe save those take out meals for those days where you want to treat yourself!
+Many of the foods that are served at restaurants are loaded with sugars, sodium, etc., so it could cause you to feel a bit off if consumed too much.
+Maybe save those take-out meals for those days where you want to treat yourself!
 In the meantime, listed below are some tips and tricks for meal prep for travel nurses:

 First, if you’ve got some Tupperware, pack it!!

 It’ll make it easier to pack your meals for on the go.
-If you want to get something that’s a bit more of an upgrade than your typical Tupperware, consider getting yourself a Bento box.
-The box comes in different shapes and sizes, and allows you to pack a variety of different foods into one container.
-Also, don’t forget a re-usable water bottle!
+If you want to get something a bit more of an upgrade than your typical Tupperware, consider getting yourself a Bento box.
+The box comes in different shapes and sizes and allows you to pack various foods into one container.
+Also, don’t forget a reusable water bottle!

 Once you’ve arrived, find a grocery store